Frequently Asked Questions

 Following the consultation, Caitlin will prepare a detailed, individual treatment plan and prescription for you.
 This may include customised herbal formulas and compounds, nutraceuticals and tailored diet and lifestyle (such as sleep, exercise, stress management) advice specific to your needs.

-The plans are developed to help you work on and achieve your health goals
+The plans are developed to help you work on and achieve your health goals.

 Caitlin is available for consultations at 4 Fleming Street Aitkenvale.
-We are upstairs to Addesso Skin Clinic
+We are upstairs to Addesso Skin Clinic.

 Absolutely!
 Caitlin conducts a lot of telehealth appointments via Zoom with patients from various locations.
 Simply book through the book appointment page and select online consultation.